CodingGagan/markdown_test/integrations/postgres-integration.md

-# Kubecost Postgres Integration
+# nOps Postgres Integration

 {% hint style="info" %}
-This feature is only supported for Kubecost Enterprise.
+This feature is only supported for nOps Enterprise.
 {% endhint %}

-The Postgres Integration feature enables users to periodically query and export their Kubecost data to a central Postgres database.
+The Postgres Integration feature enables users to periodically query and export their nOps data to a central Postgres database.

 ## Example use cases